-In the case of diseases or conditions included in projects financially supported by the Community in order to improve information on rare diseases, such as the European information network on rare diseases, foreseen by European Parliament and Council Decision No 1295/99/EC of 29 April 19995 adopting a programme of Community action on rare diseases (1999-2003) a relevant extract from this information, including in particular, details of the prevalence of the disease or condition in question, shall be provided.
+In the case of diseases or conditions included in projects financially supported by the Community in order to improve information on rare diseases foreseen by Decision No 1786/2002/EC of the European Parliament and of the Council of 23 September 2002 adopting a programme of Community action in the field of public health (2003-2008) a relevant extract from this information, including in particular, details of the prevalence of the disease or condition in question, shall be provided.

 In the case of research projects supported by Community framework programmes, a brief summary of the project of no more than one page, together with the relevant dates shall be provided.
-Information on such research projects is accessible through the Community Research & Development Information Service (CORDIS) web-site.
+Information on such research projects is accessible through the Community Research & Development Information Service (CORDIS) web-site (www.cordis.lu).

-B. Potential for return on investment
+C. Potential for return on investment